Degree and course administration

 After the ninth week, you can only withdraw with the permission of the Associate Dean (Students) (Associate Dean’s withdrawal) and if certain conditions are met.
 You should not have failed already, or sat the final examination, or submitted the final piece of assessment, and your withdrawal must be due to exceptional circumstances which arose after the withdrawal deadline.

 Any withdrawal past the full fees refund date is considered a ‘non-completed’ course, (similar in impact to a fail grade) in terms of StudyLink's performance criteria for student loan eligibility (passing 50% of courses).
 If you have any concerns about this, we suggest you talk to a Student Finance Adviser.

 For important information on withdrawals and refunds please see the University’s Course additions, withdrawals and refunds page.

 Changing a degree or major

-If you’re thinking of changing your degree or major, you’ll need a Course Add/Drop form from the Faculty Student and Academic Services Office.
-You should discuss your options first with a Student Adviser.
+If you’re thinking of changing your degree or major, you’ll need a Course Add/Drop form, which you can get from the Faculty's Tītoko—Student success team.
+You should discuss your options first with a Student Success Adviser.

 Exemptions and restrictions